gravo-lan/Anti-Roblox-Scam/README.md

 Haven't tested on all of these browsers

-\*If you use an older version of Edge, use the Mozilla release
+\*If you use an older version of Edge, use the Mozilla extension

 ## How to not get scammed as a 8 year old on your iPad